pivotal-cf/docs-on-demand-service-broker/getting-started.html.md

     +-------------------------------------------------------+---------------------------------------+--------------------------------------------------+--------------+
     ```

-    Note the service instance provisioned with service releases specified in the ODB manifest.
+    Note the service instance has been provisioned with the service releases specified in the ODB deployment manifest.